chromaui/chromatic-docs/src/content/snapshot/troubleshooting-snapshots.md

 <details>
 <summary>Where are my videos?</summary>

 Videos are interactive and time-based which introduces inconsistencies in snapshots.
 Chromatic hides videos by default to prevent false positives.
-You'll see a blank space where the video is supposed to render.
+You'll see the poster image (if specified) or a blank space where the video is supposed to render.

 </details>